Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     text: |

       ### Avoid long content
       Modals are not designed for displaying long content, especially when we want the users to actually read the content.
-Consider in-line expansion within the originating page or displaying the information on a separate page for better user experience.
+Consider in-line expansion within the originating page or displaying the information on a separate page for a better user experience.

       ### Avoid modals launching modals
-      Launching a modal within a modal adds complexity.
-If they are needed to complete a task, consider using a separate page for these tasks.
+      Launching a modal within a modal adds complexity and is not a good user experience.
+Look for alternative solutions.
+For example, consider creating a separate page for tasks.

       ### Avoid nested scroll within a modal
-      Scrolling inside a modal can become a usability issue on narrow devices and is not recommended.
+      On narrow devices, there isn't enough horizontal room for a scrolling area inside modal if the modal happens to exceed the viewport as well.
+This would become a usability issue.

   - type: section